farirpgs/fari-app/lib/docs/fate-stunts.md

 ### New Actions

 - **Attention to Detail.** You can use Investigate instead of Empathy to defend against Deceive attempts.
 What others discover through gut reactions and intuition, you learn through careful observation of microexpressions.
 (Fate Core, p.113)
 - **Going Undercover.** Sometimes looking like someone else is just part of a detective's job.
-You may use Investigate in place of Deceive to create and maintain disguises or cover identities. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Investigate in place of Deceive to create and maintain disguises or cover identities.
 - **I Will Find Out What I Want To Know.** There's not much point being able to get information from a crime scene if you can't get information from a person.
 You may use Investigate in place of Provoke to interrogate a suspect.
 - **Investigative Reporter.** Your writing style depends more upon good research than anything else.
-You may use Investigate instead of Provoke or Rapport for journalism. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Investigate instead of Provoke or Rapport for journalism.
 - **Lip Reader.** You may use Investigate to eavesdrop on conversations you can only see.
 If the GM would normally allow someone to attempt to read lips, you gain +2 to the roll; otherwise, you may simply roll Investigate when others may not. (adapted from Spirit of the Century SRD, §6.17.2)
 - **Look Behind You.** Following a suspect is easy; doing it without their knowledge is the trick, and you've got that trick down.
-You may use Investigate in place of Stealth when shadowing a "person of interest". (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Investigate in place of Stealth when shadowing a "person of interest".
 - **Reading Suspects.** Part of being a good detective is knowing "whodunit" long before anything can be proved.
-You may use Investigate in place of Empathy when you have at least one piece of evidence indicating that your target is a suspect in your current case. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Investigate in place of Empathy when you have at least one piece of evidence indicating that your target is a suspect in your current case.
-- **They Don't Deserve the Truth.** You may use Investigate in place of Deceive to lie to about a case. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **They Don't Deserve the Truth.** You may use Investigate in place of Deceive to lie to about a case.

 ### Other